ctsmedia/contao-phpbb-bridge-bundle/doc/development.md

 (more exactly just overlaying) the original bridge src which where loaded from packagist defined by the version number in the Dockerfile

 3. The Container is now running.
-Access it via IP: `http://containerip/install.php` or via the host entry: `http://phpbbbridge.contao.local/install.php` and follow the install setup described in the [installation guide](installation.md)
+Access it via IP: `http://containerip/install.php` or via the host entry: `http://phpbbbridge.contao.local/install.php` and install contao.
+See addition info below DB Settings.

-You've
+4. Install phpbb via `http://containerip/phpbb/install/index.php` or `http://phpbbbridge.contao.local/phpbb/install/index.php`.
+You need (re)move the install dir after installation.
+Run `docker exec phpbb_bridge mv /var/www/share/phpbbbridge.contao.local/contao/web/phpbb/install /var/www/share/phpbbbridge.contao.local/contao/web/phpbb/install123`

+5. Now follow the [installation guide](installation.md) for setting up the bridge.
+You've at least to setup a website root and layout in Contao.

 Additional Info:
-- You can use mysql root user with no password.
+- You can use mysql **root** user with **no password**.
 There are two dbs created already: `contao` and `phpbb`.
-You can either one db for both or seperate them.
+You can use either one db for both or seperate them.
+We recommend to use the same db for the docker container.
+Otherwise you've to do a separate, manuel setup step in the paramters.yml for contao.
-The path to phpbb is /var/www/share/${DOCKER_DOMAIN}/phpbb where ${DOCKER_DOMAIN} is set to whatever you've set in the Dockerfile.
+- The path to phpbb is /var/www/share/${DOCKER_DOMAIN}/contao/web/phpbb where ${DOCKER_DOMAIN} is set to whatever you've set in the Dockerfile.
-By default it is: /var/www/share/phpbbbridge.contao.local/phpbb
+By default it is: `/var/www/share/phpbbbridge.contao.local/contao/web/phpbb`
 - You may want to change your dir permission settings so the brigde can create some needed files.
 They get automatically ignored via .gitignore.
 Just run
 `find . -type d -exec chmod 0777 {} \;` so the bridge is able to write those files.
 This is only needed if you mount the git repos into the container.